What to do when someone dies

-In most cases, funeral directors can help get a burial permit.
+In most cases, funeral directors oversee the process of getting a burial permit.

-You need a burial permit before funeral services, including cremation, can be performed.
+You need a burial permit before funeral services, including cremation or alkaline hyrolysis can be performed.
 You need this permit, even if the burial or other arrangements will take place outside the province.

 If the death was outside Ontario, but the burial and arrangements will take place in the province, you will need a burial, transit or removal permit from the jurisdiction where the death occurred.

 You can apply for a death certificate at any time, but it cannot be issued until a death is registered.

 - access or cancel certain government services (for example, health card, pension)